 The Governors at Thomas Bewick School are intent on having the best possible provision for pupils with autism.
 Presently, Thomas Bewick School is a school built through PFI (Private Finance Initiative) and we are very grateful that Newcastle City Council identified the need for this provision within the City.
 Although much thought has gone in to the design of the school we also have to be assured that the best teaching methods and care are provided.
 Being an all age school for children and young people from 3 years up to 19 years it is important that the education is appropriate for each individual and for each phase of development.
-The Headteacher and her staff are particularly skilled in PECS and TEACCH, for example, to ensure that the opportunities for communication and learning are enhanced through a person centred approach in the teaching.
+The Headteacher and his staff are particularly skilled in PECS and TEACCH, for example, to ensure that the opportunities for communication and learning are enhanced through a person centred approach in the teaching.

 We know that there are a range of services that many parents with children with autism have difficulty accessing.
 The school links carefully with other services on site – the health services, the National Autistic Society, Connexions service, and have developed therapeutic services within the school, to name just a few.
 There is still much to do to inform others – the government, local authorities, health trusts, social services – to understand the experiences of children and their families and what is needed to transform their lives.